patrickmthisi/Telco-Customer-Churn/README.md

 # Telco-Customer-Churn
+## Project objectives and description
-The project focuses on analyzing customer data to develop a targeted retention program by predicting customer behavior, specifically churn.
+The project analyzes customer data to develop a targeted retention program by predicting customer behavior, specifically churn.
 It involves:

 - Exploring various machine learning models to predict customer churn.
 - Creating a production-ready scorecard to rank Telco customers by their likelihood of churn.